Surprise Proposal in Portugal: Step-by-Step Guide

 - Step 3: Build a natural cover story

-- Step 4: Photographer coordination and discreet signal
+- Step 4: Photographer coordination

-- Step 5: After the proposal (photos and celebration)
+- Step 5: After the proposal

-- Recent proposal photos (real sessions)
+- Real proposal photos

 - FAQ